About Dave Trottier

 Dave Trottier has sold, optioned, or developed numerous screenplays and stories for The Walt Disney Company, Jim Henson Pictures, York Entertainment, On the Bus Productions, Hill Fields (for ABC television) and New Century Pictures.
 Titles include Igor's Revenge (produced), Zorro the Gay Blade (produced, but not credited), The Muppet's Hockey Movie—The Comeback Kids (not completed due to Jim Henson's death), Ratman From Saturn, Kumquat, The New Musketeers, and A Window in Time.
 He co-wrote and co-produced the cult comedy, Hercules Recycled.
 More recently, he wrote A Penny Promise (produced; winner of awards at two film festivals) and sold Hemingway's Twin, an inspiring story about the Hemingway women.

 Dave is also known as Dr. Format because he has been the go-to guy for screenplay formatting.
 His book The Screenwriter’s Bible was the basis for the software Script Thing, which later became Movie Magic Screenwriter.
-He was a content advisor for Screenwriting Pro, the Writer’s Store web-based formatter.
+He was a content advisor for Screenwriting Pro, and has conducted a formatting webinar and written articles for Final Draft.
+If you are curious, see the article, "How I became Doctor Format".